 Fix: Adjust your monitor in such a way that a quarter of the top section aligns with your eyes.
 This will prevent tilting the head either upwards of downwards.

 I been searching for an affordable adjustable height computer desk at Amazon but is proving difficult.
 The ones that have better reviews are the most expensive ones and the cheaper ones have some kind of problem.
-In the end I have settle for this one.
+In the end, I have settled for this one.
 The reviews are mostly good and the price is in the middle.
 Not too expensive or too cheap.
-Once I try it I will share my thoughts here.

 5. Problem: Digestion

 Slouching causes internal organs to be pressed against each other, which could either interrupt or stall digestion.
 The consequence of this is constipation or other metabolic-based conditions.

 Fix: Get a desk that is specially designed for working at a computer.
 Avoid slouching or abnormal sitting positions.
 Avoid sitting down for long hours by taking short breaks to stand or take a short walk around.